shaundon/codakuma-website/_posts/2021-01-20-swiftui-haptic-feedback.markdown

 Other elements like buttons don't have any built-in haptics, so we need to add them ourselves.
 [Hacking With Swift has a great tutorial](https://www.hackingwithswift.com/books/ios-swiftui/making-vibrations-with-uinotificationfeedbackgenerator-and-core-haptics) about how to do this, which I've based this post on.
 We'll create an extension for `View` so that we can trigger haptic feedback with one line of code.
 It's very short because iOS has an excellent, succinct API for triggering basic haptics.

+One caveat is that this won't work on `Button`s, because it relies on `onTapGesture`, which doesn't seem to work on `Button`.
+I'll show how to add haptic feedback to a button later in this post.

 ```swift
 import SwiftUI